jhonatabezerra/Workshop-UnitTesting-CSharp/README.md

-# Workshop - Unit Test with xUnit C# / .NET
+# Workshop - Unit Test / Automation Test with xUnit/nUnit/FluentAssertions - C# | .NET

-How to create Unit Test with Xunit and C# / .NET
+How to create Unit Test or Automation Test with xUnit/nUnit/FluentAssertions and using C# / .NET

 # Purpose
-BRD
+The purpose of this workshop is to show you how to create unit test scenarios and integration tests following best testing practices and using test libraries (xUnit, nUnit, FluentAssertions).
+Some APIs have been created return values that are Mocking data to be used as test scenarios.

 ## What is unit testing?
 BRD